byfranke/PortScan/README.md

 Release: Dec 21, 2024

 Description:
-The new PortScan Beta Version introduces several major updates inspired by tools like nmap, enhancing interactivity, flexibility, and performance.
+The new PortScan v0.4 introduces several major updates inspired by tools like nmap, enhancing interactivity, flexibility, and performance.
 However, as this is a beta release, it may still contain bugs or unexpected behavior.
 Users are encouraged to report any issues encountered during usage.

 **Key Updates and Features:**